ENSCMA2/enscma2/README.md

 ### Hello!

-I'm studying computer science and history with a minor in statistics at Harvard.
+I just graduated from Harvard with a joint major in Computer Science and History and a minor in Statistics.
 You can find the same exact information about me in a different format [here](https://enscma2.github.io), and perhaps also [here](https://linkedin.com/in/khalevy).

 Facts:

 - Currently (+ or - 6 months):
-  - Education @Harvard CS
   - Mouse Clicking & Thoughts @[LingHacks](http://linghacks.tech)
 - Previously:
   - Dancing, Choreography, Leadership, Money Management, & Technology @[Modern Dance Company](http://www.hrmdc.org/)